drupol/master-thesis/src/thesis/3-tools.typ

 management, representing a paradigm shift for new users.

 #info-box(kind: "conclusion")[
-  Nix essentially modifies the #gls("POSIX", long: false) standard by installing software in unique locations rather than following the shared file structure described by the #gls("FHS").
+  Nix essentially modifies the #gls("POSIX", first: true) standard by installing software in unique locations rather than following the shared file structure described by the #gls("FHS").
 This seemingly minor change brings about several advantageous properties, such as software composition, immutability,